-Sexual assault is any form of unwanted sexual contact obtained without consent and/or obtained through the use of force, threat of force, intimidation, or coercion.
-It is a criminal act that can be prosecuted under Minnesota state law, as well as under the college's policies.
+Sexual assault is any form of unwanted sexual touching (fondling) or sexual penetration (rape) obtained without consent and/or obtained through the use of force, threat of force, intimidation, or coercion.
+It is a criminal act that can be prosecuted under Minnesota state law, as well as under the college’s policies.

 In general, behavior is considered sexual harassment when:

 Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment or academic success or

 Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individuals or

 The conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or sexually offensive working environment.